Coronavirus pandemic: Latest global developments - Foreign News - observerbd.com

 |

-PARIS, May 7: Here are the latest developments in the coronavirus crisis:
+PARIS, May 8: Here are the latest developments in the coronavirus crisis.

 Tourism prospects get worse

-The number of international tourist arrivals could plunge by 60 to 80 percent in 2020, says the World Tourism Organization, revising its previous forecast sharply lower.
-Air France-KLM posts a sharp loss of 1.8 billion euros ($1.94 billion) in the first quarter of 2020 and warns of more woes to come.
-The airline group says it does not expect to reach pre-crisis levels of passenger demand "before several years". -AFP
+The number of international tourist arrivals could plunge by 60 to 80 percent in 2020, says the World Tourism Organization. -AFP